Hardwaretor/cadeosio/README.1.md

 Through the use of DPoS, EOS aims to address concerns surrounding decentralization, safety, and scalability by allowing network token holders to cast votes in proportion to the size of their stake in the network to elect 21 block producers.
 DPoS in effect democratizes the process of whose work is chosen to be added to the network’s blockchain.
 Because EOS token holders are voting for who is elected into the group of block producers, the block producers are held accountable to the quality of their performance.
 In theory, the competition between block producers to earn the votes of the stakeholders will spur on increased speed and scalability while creating a barrier for entry that will prevent hackers from acquiring sufficient votes to have their fraudulent work added to the chain.
 DPoS is built on the idea that the barrier of entry block producers need to get through in order to be elected as adds an additional layer of security that a PoS model doesn’t have, and leads to faster transaction speeds than Ethereum’s overly complex sharding system can deliver.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.0.